-Learn about the Cell Biology Program.
-Our activities are directed toward understanding the molecular mechanisms that control normal cell behavior and how these are disrupted in cancer.
+Our researchers explore the molecular mechanisms that control normal cell behavior and how these mechanisms are disrupted in cancer.

 Pictured: Alan Hall

-Learn about the Computational Biology Program.
-Our aim is to build computer models that simulate biological processes on the molecular level to the organism as a whole and to use these models to make useful predictions.
+The goal of our research is to build computer models that simulate biological processes, from the molecular level and up to the organism as a whole.

 Pictured: Chris Sander

 Our investigators study the mechanisms that control cell proliferation, cell differentiation, tissue patterning, and tissue morphogenesis.

 Pictured: Kathryn Anderson

 Our research incorporates a range of areas and expertise, and is aimed at translating laboratory findings into effective clinical applications.